When Are CT Scans, MRIs, and X-rays Used?

 What Is the Difference Between a CT Scan and an X-Ray?

-As x-rays and CT scans are both quick processes, people often confuse these two types of tests.
+As X-rays and CT scans are both quick processes, people often confuse these two types of tests.
 While they have a certain number of similarities, there are some key distinctions between the two tests.
-First and foremost, X-rays are used to check for fractures, disclosures, and breaks in bones as well as to check for conditions like pneumonia and some types of cancer.
+First and foremost, X-rays are used to check for fractures such as osteoporosis fractures and whiplash injury, disclosures, and breaks in bones as well as to check for conditions like pneumonia and some types of cancer.
 On the other hand, CT scans are a more sophisticated type of scan that is used to check for injuries to internal organs.
-While an x-ray can’t properly assess muscle or soft tissue damage, a CT scan can provide a closer look into elbow pains or knee pains and even possible find the cause of regular muscle cramps.
+While an X-ray can’t properly assess muscle or soft tissue damage, a CT scan can provide a closer look into elbow pains or knee pains and even possibly find the cause of regular muscle cramps.

 Talk to us today if you are looking to treat injuries from sports or overexertion.